LGhilotti/pacs-examples/README.md

-AEXAMPLES AND EXERCISES FOR PACS COURSE
+BEXAMPLES AND EXERCISES FOR PACS COURSE
 --------------------------------------

 This repo contains source code and descriptions for the examples and exercises